Br0k350n/Carvana-Bot/README.md

 # Carvana Discord Bot
-**Credits: Eugene & Edward Conroy with E<sup>2</sup> Devlopment (Maldo & Br0k350n)**

 ## Overview

 The Carvana Discord bot is designed to facilitate the management of imported vehicles in your FiveM Discord server.
 It integrates with Google Sheets for data storage and retrieval, as well as MySQL for database operations related to imported vehicles.

+### Credits
+- Eugene & Edward Conroy with E<sup>2</sup> Development (Maldo & Br0k350n)

 ## Features

-- **Import Vehicle Command:**
+### Import Vehicle Command

 - Allows authorized users to issue import orders for players.
 - Generates unique license plates for imported vehicles, or the option for a custom license plate.
 - Verifies and validates user input, ensuring data consistency.

-- **Google Sheets Integration:**
+### Google Sheets Integration

 - Stores imported vehicle data in a Google Sheet.
 - Uses the Google Sheets API for seamless interaction with the spreadsheet.

-- **MySQL Database:**
+### MySQL Database

 - Manages player vehicle data in a MySQL database.
 - Ensures data persistence and accessibility.

-- **Discord Interaction:**
+### Discord Interaction

 - Utilizes Discord.js for handling slash commands and interactions.
 - Implements buttons for user confirmation and cancellation.

 ## Prerequisites